melvin-rulit/melvin-rulit/README.md

 </div>

 ##
-Hi my name is Alex.
+Hi my name is Yrii.
 I am a specialist with over 4 years of experience.
 My goal is to develop my professional skills while working in a development team and receiving decent wages.  📎[open resume](https://github.com/melvin-rulit/Resume)
 ##